fredyw/open-here-eclipse/README.md

 open-here-eclipse
 =================

-An Eclipse plugin to open shell and file explorer
+An Eclipse plugin to open console and file browser.